FlowFuse/website/src/blog/2024/02/software-development-in-node-red.md

 In Software Engineering there are two typical approaches.
 One is to add debug statements through the code to print out bits of information as the program runs.
 Then, depending on what output you got, you'd move the debug statements around, add some more, print out different bits of information - all until you'd nailed down the problem.
 This is the Debug node approach in Node-RED; adding nodes at different points of your flow to capture some piece of information and then iterating as you go.

 This is probably how most Node-RED users go about it today.
-The downside is you end up leaving the Debug nodes in place, capturing information long after its needed.
+The downside is you end up leaving the Debug nodes in place, capturing information long after it is needed.

 The alternative approach is Step-by-Step debugging.
 This is why you are able to pause the program and then step it forward one statement at a time - examining the state at each point.
 But what's the equivalent for low-code?
 Pretty much exactly that when you have the Node-RED Debugger plugin installed.